How to Maintain a Water Heater

 Safety First

-With a little care and maintenance, you can keep your gas and electric water heaters working efficiently.
+With a little attention and maintenance, you can keep your gas and electric water heaters working efficiently.
 If you’re not comfortable working with gas or electricity when caring for your water heater, however, call a professional.

 Caution